liquinlab/elm-smile/docs/experimentdesign.md

 in the project folder to get started.

+## :gear: Configuring

+Every experiment is different and requires different configurations options for things like the database credentials, etc...
+In <SmileText/>, configs are set using `.env` files.
+Some of these are automatically generated, some are pass from the [base repo](/labconfig) to child repos, and some need to be customize for each experiment.
+[This section](/configuration) of the documentation explains all the configuration settings avaialble.

 ## :jigsaw: Components

 <img src="/images/components.png" width="50%" align="right">

-Our guide begins by introducing the concept of a [**component**](/components) and how components help organize code by making it more modular and reusable.
+This section introduces the concept of a [**component**](/components) and how components help organize code by making it more modular and reusable.
 Then we discuss specific features of Vue.js components (e.g., [single-file components](/components#single-file-components), [declarative rendering](/components#declarative-rendering-and-reactivity), and [reactivity](/components#declarative-rendering-and-reactivity)) that help make